 The next step in this is knowing your customer’s history.
 Most customers do not expect to repeat themselves to companies, so combining personalization with service is an incredibly powerful way to attract and retain customers.
 And considering increasing customer retention rates by 5% increases profits by 25% to 95%, it’s a win-win for any business.

-But where do you hold all this information?
+But where do you hold all this information to provide a great customer experience?
 A customer relationship management (CRM) software like Hubspot helps organize and nurture customer information so you can provide better service.

-Ready to get started on your philosophy for customer service?
+Ready to get started on your customer service philosophy?

 Customers today have more control and higher expectations than ever before.
 They don’t want stuffy sales emails and scripted experiences.
-They want real-time, relevant, human interactions.
+They want real-time, relevant, human interactions and excellent customer service.

 A friendly and efficient customer service philosophy reflects this, and shows customers that you value their time and commitment to your company.

-By following the five tips above, you can create a service guideline that encourages happy customers to buy more, refer you to their friends, and stay around longer.
+By following the five tips and customer service philosophy examples above, you can create a service guideline that encourages happy customers to buy more, refer you to their friends, and stay around longer.